l2fprod/somusic-webui/README.md

   }
 )

+Components collect/identify/stats are triggered every once in a while and do not know about each other.

+### Spring Boot apps

 * [somusic-collect](https://github.com/l2fprod/somusic-collect) queries the IBM Insights for Twitter service, looking for references to music links.
 It stores the resulting tweets into a IBM Cloudant database.
 In its current implementation, SOmusic searches for Spotify links – yes, I’m a premium subscriber to Spotify.

 * [somusic-identify](https://github.com/l2fprod/somusic-identify) processes this database and resolves music links into song title, artist name, album title and album cover.
 It uses the Spotify Web API.

 * [somusic-stats](https://github.com/l2fprod/somusic-stats) aggregates data by day in its own database.

+### Node.js app
 * [somusic-webui](https://github.com/l2fprod/somusic-webui) makes the aggregated data available to web clients.

-Components collect/identify/stats are triggered every once in a while and do not know about each other.
-The triggering is done through Spring Scheduler.

 With no surprise, the front-end used Bootstrap, jQuery and a few plugins (Masonry, handlebars, Moment.js, jQuery Hotkeys).
 Masonry is responsible for the Pinterest-like layout and resize flow.
 Bootstrap makes the UI responsive to window size changes and smaller devices.

 ## Links
 - https://somusic.mybluemix.net